Antonio Brown: 2017 season

 On February 27, 2017, Brown signed a new five-year contract with the Steelers through the 2021 season.
 The contract was a four-year extension worth $68 million ($19 million guaranteed at signing) with a $17 million annual salary, making Brown the highest paid wide receiver in the NFL.

 In the season-opener against the Cleveland Browns, Brown recorded 182 receiving yards on 11 receptions as the Steelers won on the road by a score of 21–18.
 His 182 receiving yards led all NFL receivers for the season opening week.
 In addition, he caught all 11 of his targets, which marked a career-high in terms of receptions with a 100% completion rate.
-During a Week 4 26-9 road victory over the Baltimore Ravens, Brown became angry over not being thrown the ball by Roethlisberger on an incomplete play, and was filmed throwing a Gatorade cooler and yelling at coaches.
+During a Week 4 26–9 road victory over the Baltimore Ravens, Brown became angry over not being thrown the ball by Ben Roethlisberger on an incomplete play, and was filmed throwing a Gatorade cooler and yelling at coaches.
 During Week 11 against the Tennessee Titans, Brown made a one-handed catch adjacent to his helmet in the end zone for a touchdown.
 Overall, he had 10 receptions for 144 yards and three touchdowns as the Steelers won 40–17.
 Brown joined John Stallworth as the only Steelers player with two career games with at least three receiving touchdowns.
 For his performance in Week 11, Brown was named AFC Offensive Player of the Week.
 In the next game against the Green Bay Packers, he had 169 receiving yards and two touchdowns, including two sideline receptions for 37 yards in the final 17 seconds to set up the game-winning field goal.
 Brown became the fifth player since the 1970 merger with four games with at least 150 receiving yards in the first 12 weeks of a season.
 Plagued with a minor toe injury, in Week 14 against the Ravens, Brown finished with a season-high 213 receiving yards on 11 receptions, helping the Steelers narrowly win 39–38 and clinch the AFC North title.
 His 213-yard performance marked the second time in his career with at least 200 receiving yards in a single game.
 During Week 15 against the New England Patriots, Brown left the game with a left calf injury, and was taken to the hospital.
 Shortly after the Steelers' 27–24 loss to the AFC East-clinching Patriots, it was revealed that Brown's left calf was partially torn, meaning that he would not play for the rest of the regular season, but would return during the playoffs.
 He returned in the Divisional Round of the playoffs, recording seven catches for 132 yards and two touchdowns as the Steelers lost to the Jacksonville Jaguars by a score of 45–42.